 Rock looked at me.
 “Are you having the same thoughts I am?”

 “I don’t know.
 It just hit me.
 Mike already sold me out at least once.
-They don’t want their union brothers, the very ones who elected them to know of their lack of involvement.
-And they don’t want anyone to know that they had this information in their hands and sold me out, killing our friends in the process.”
+They don’t want their union brothers, the very ones who elected them to know of their lack of involvement in the safety issues that killed our friends.
+And they don’t want anyone to know that they had this information in their hands and sold me out, killing our friends in the process – months ago!”

 I must have been stung in the eye by a bee because real men don’t cry.
 “And do you know what the worst part is?”